 - Must be vaccinated against rabies and other diseases.
 The rabies vaccination cannot be performed until puppies or kittens are 12 weeks old, and there is a mandatory 21-day waiting period after the first vaccination, you must wait until your pet is 15 weeks old before bringing them into the country.
 (The 21-day waiting period only applies to first vaccinations, not boosters).
 Very important: Your pet must have a rabies vaccination after the chip is placed and at least 21 days before your flight departs.
 This is the case even if your pet already has a valid rabies vaccination.

-- Your veterinary will have to write a certified document where he or she states that the pet is perfectly healthy and able to travel with you, and this document has to be issued maximum 5 days prior to the travel.
+- Your veterinary will have to write a certified document where he or she states that the pet is perfectly healthy and able to travel with you, and this document has to be issued a maximum of 5 days before they travel.

 Done?
 Ok.
-Now this was the easiest part, here it comes the wild one: finding a bag to transport your pets with you in case you decided to flight with them.
+Now, this was the easiest part, here comes the wild one: finding a bag to transport your pets with you in case you decided to fly with them.

-I tried by searching online with really poor results, ending up that unfortunately the most I was checking, were either wrong sizes or not comfortable for Kawa and Gizmo.
+I tried by searching online with really poor results, ending up that unfortunately the most I was checking, were either wrong sizes or not comfortable for Kawa and Minimini.

 Every airline has specific sizes as it has to fit under the seat in front of you, check it on the website of the airline you are going to fly with, and then good luck in finding one.

-Mind to buy training pads to put them inside the bag during the trip in case of “bathroom emergencies”, my advice is to stop giving them food and water two hours prior to fly, and bring dry food with you in case the flight is going to be long.
+Mind to buy training pads to put them inside the bag during the trip in case of “bathroom emergencies”, my advice is to stop giving them food and water two hours before the flight and bring dry food with you in case the flight is going to belong.
 You do not really wanna end up cleaning your cat or dog and the bag in the tiny bathroom of the plane.